 Please fill out the contact form on the right to view this content.

 How can you manage change you don’t control?
 The answer is simple: change the way you approach change.
-In our first newsletter of 2019, we provide three strategies that show you how to approach change.
-In addition, Cy Wakeman, founder and president of Reality-Based Leadership, provides her thoughts on leadership.
+Here are three strategies that show you how:

 In the race for recruitment and retention, what companies need to realize is that the most important audience isn’t potential job seekers – it’s their current employees.
 In this month’s issue, we look at three tips for a company to consider when communicating with its employees.